Foreign Investment in Brazil | A StartBrazil Research Report

 China, Europe, and the US are investing in three completely different Brazils.

-The nationality data reveals something striking: the company investor pathway isn't one program.
-It's three parallel migration systems, each with its own geography, sector focus, and economic logic.
+The nationality data reveals something striking: the Company Investor pathway isn't one program.
+It's three parallel migration systems, each with its own geography, sector focus, and economic logic depending on the region of origin of the investor.

 China · 92 company investors